 The Companies are recommending a phased deployment strategy that anticipates three distinct stages: (i) the Post Grace Period ("PGP") Stage; (ii) the Solution Validation Stage; and (iii) the Full-Scale Deployment Stage.
-Under this strategy, the Companies expect to install approximately 98.5% of all smart meters between January 1, 2014 and December 31, mid-2019 ("Deployment Period"), with the remaining 1.5% of the meters being installed thereafter through December 31, 2022.
-In order to accomplish this, The Companies will build out Penn Power's system (approximately 170,000 meters) during the Solution Validation Stage.
+Under this strategy, the Companies expect to install approximately 98.5% of all smart meters between January 1, 2014 and mid-2019 ("Deployment Period"), with the remaining 1.5% of the meters being installed thereafter through December 31, 2022.
+The Companies will build out Penn Power's system (approximately 170,000 meters) during the Solution Validation Stage.
 Thereafter, Full-Scale Deployment will commence and continue until all smart meters are installed.

-The Original Deployment Plan contemplated an average of approximately 3,000 meters per day, five days per week,.
-After discussions with installation vendors, the initial average installation rate will be deployed starting in 2017.paced at approximately 1,900 meters per day, five days per week, with the potential to accelerate such deployment to as many as 3,000 meters per day, five days per week should circumstances and conditions warrant9.
+The Original Deployment Plan contemplated an average of 3,000 meters per day, five days per week.
+After discussions with installation vendors, the initial average installation rate will be paced at approximately 1,900 meters per day, five days per week, with the potential to accelerate such deployment to as many as 3,000 meters per day, five days per week should circumstances and conditions warrant.
 And, while the meters being installed will have the capability to provide the functionality required by Act 129 and requested by the Commission, the actual functionality of the smart meter will not be available until the communication network is constructed in the area.
 It is currently anticipated that this will lag installation by approximately three months.
 The entire deployment strategy is described in detail in Section 3.3.